Meet Our Staff

 Michele Battle-Fisher, MPH

-Michele Battle-Fisher (she, her, hers) is the Research Manager at the Equitas Health Institute where she leads the organization’s research efforts to improve the health of LGBTQ+ people and those left out or kept out of traditional healthcare.
-She has degrees in public health and African American Studies from the Ohio State University.
-She has also completed doctoral studies in public health and communication studies.
+Michele Battle-Fisher (she, her, hers) leads the Equitas Health Institute’s research efforts to better the health of LGBTQ+ people and those left out or kept out of traditional healthcare.
+She has degrees in public health and African American studies from The Ohio State University.
+She also completed doctoral work in public health and communication studies.
 She now studies systems science at the doctoral level.
 Michele is a researcher and instructor at Temple University.

 Ramona Peel, MA